Local noncollapsing for complex Monge-Amp\`ere equations: Applications of Theorem

 \section{Applications of Theorem \ref{thm:main}}

 We discuss some geometric applications of the noncollapsing result in Theorem \ref{thm:main}.
 We will show a local gradient estimate of the K\"ahler potential, if the Ricci curvature is bounded below locally.
-We will give a fa
+Under certain assumption on the Ricci curvature lower bound, we will prove the diameter bound and a local noncollapsing result for K\"ahler metrics along the normalized K\"ahler-Ricci flow on minimal K\"ahler manifolds.